rafaelespinoza/logg/README.md

 [![](https://pkg.go.dev/badge/github.com/rafaelespinoza/logg)](https://pkg.go.dev/github.com/rafaelespinoza/logg)
 [![codecov](https://codecov.io/gh/rafaelespinoza/logg/branch/main/graph/badge.svg?token=GFUSTO55PY)](https://codecov.io/gh/rafaelespinoza/logg)

-Package logg is merely a wrapper around log/slog.
+Package logg is a thin wrapper around log/slog.
 The primary goal is to abstract structured logging for an application while providing a simpler API.
-It's rather opinionated, and offers a limited feature set.
+It's opinionated and offers a limited feature set.

 The feature set is:

-- provide timestamps
-- tracing ids (user-provided)
+- attribute management, including contextual tracing IDs
+- timestamps
 - leveled logging (only ERROR and INFO severities)
-- emit JSON
+- emit JSON, TEXT (space separated key=value pairs)
+  - pass in a `slog.Handler` for further customization

 ## Usage

-Call the `Configure` function as early as possible in your application.
-This initializes a "root" logger, which functions like a prototype for all subsequent events.
+Call the `Setup` function as early as possible in your application.
+This initializes a root logger, which functions like a prototype for subsequent events.
 Things initialized are the output sinks and an optional "version" field.
-The "version" is just some application versioning metadata, which may be useful if you want to know something about your application's source code.
+The "version" data appears in its own group for each log event.

 Use the `Error`, `Info` functions to log at error, info levels respectively.